Cruise Ship Generator Catches Fire

 MIAMI (AP) _ A generator on a Carnival Cruise ship caught fire early today, leaving the ship adrift for several hours, but the blaze was put out quickly and no one was injured, the Coast Guard and the company said.

-The Celebration pulled into port at Montego Bay, Jamaica, this afternoon after a delay of several hours.
-The passengers’ seven-day cruise out of New Orleans will be cut short, the company said.
+The Celebration was heading toward Jamaica today after a delay of several hours, and the passengers’ seven-day cruise out of New Orleans would be cut short, the company said.
 There were 1,586 passengers and 667 crew members on board.

 The fire in an auxiliary generator started around midnight and was put out within minutes by automated firefighting equipment, Carnival spokesman Andy Newman said.
 There are three auxiliary generators, all located in the middle of the 733-foot ship, he said.

-The ship was about 100 miles west northwest of Jamaica when the fire broke out, said Coast Guard Petty Officer Janna Vic.
+The ship was about 100 miles west northwest of Jamaica, said Petty Officer Janna Vic.